Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 2. Autumn Shedding (September to November):

-In autumn, during the months of September to November, dogs prepare for winter by shedding their thin summer coat and growing a denser, warmer winter coat.
+In autumn, from September to November, dogs prepare for winter by shedding their thin summer coat and growing a denser, warming winter coat.

 EXCEPTIONS:

-Dogs that live primarily indoors and are less exposed to natural light and temperature changes may have less pronounced or even continuous shedding.
+Dogs that primarily live indoors and are less exposed to natural light and temperature changes may experience less pronounced or even continuous shedding.

-Some breeds, especially those with little or no undercoat (like Poodles or Maltese), have a less pronounced seasonal shedding and tend to shed their coats more evenly throughout the year.
+Some breeds, especially those with little or no undercoat (like Poodles or Maltese), have a less pronounced seasonal shedding and tend to shed their coat more evenly throughout the year.

 The exact duration and intensity of shedding can also depend on the breed and individual factors.